ohollmen/DPUT/README.md

 - run_forked_single($data_item)
 Options in $opts:
 - 'ccb' - Completion callback (for single item of $dataset array)
-- 'autowait' - Flag to wait for children to complete automatically inside
+- 'autowait' - Flag to wait for children to complete automatically inside the run_* function

 ### Notes on 'autowait'